altheasmith/Testing_GeoDjango/Installation.md

 Vagrant allows a user to work in Linux command line without needing to open a graphical virtual machine interface.

-1. Install Vagrant, VirtualBox, and VirtualEnv
+1. Install Vagrant and VirtualBox

-2. Initialize your vagrant directory with:

-`$ vagrant init ubuntu/trusty64`
+2. Initialize your vagrant directory with: `$ vagrant init ubuntu/trusty64`

-3. Add/turn on a virtual machine with:

-`$ vagrant up`
+3. Add/turn on a virtual machine with: `$ vagrant up`

-4. Connect to the virtual machine with:

-`$ vagrant ssh`
+4. Connect to the virtual machine with: `$ vagrant ssh`

 Install minor requirements for our development